-This report describes the historical weather record at the Indira Gandhi International Airport (New Delhi, India) during 2016.
+This report describes the historical weather record at the Indira Gandhi International Airport (New Delhi, India) during the last 12 months.
 This station has records back to March 1975.

 New Delhi has a hot semi-arid steppe climate.
 The area within 25 mi of this station is covered by croplands (87%) and built-up areas (9%)

-Daylight saving time (DST) was not observed at New Delhi during 2016.
+Daylight saving time (DST) was not observed at New Delhi during the last 12 months.

-The hottest day of 2016 was May 18, with a high temperature of 117Â°F. For reference, on that day the average high temperature is 104Â°F and the high temperature exceeds 111Â°F only one day in ten.
-The hottest month of 2016 was May with an average daily high temperature of 105Â°F.
+The hottest day of the last 12 months was May 18, with a high temperature of 117Â°F. For reference, on that day the average high temperature is 104Â°F and the high temperature exceeds 111Â°F only one day in ten.
+The hottest month of the last 12 months was May with an average daily high temperature of 105Â°F.

 Relative to the average, the hottest day was November 29.
 The high temperature that day was 95Â°F, compared to the average of 78Â°F, a difference of 17Â°F. In relative terms the warmest month was April, with an average high temperature of 104Â°F, compared to an typical value of 98Â°F.